- Earthing Basics

 Is it OK to use an Earthing sleeping product along with an electric blanket or on an electrically heated mattress pad or waterbed?

-Can you use an Earthing mat in bed with a magnetic mattress pad?
+Can I use an Earthing mat in bed with a magnetic mattress pad?

 There is no problem with using an Earthing mat over a magnetic mattress pad.
-But you would lose the grounding effect if you place the mat under the magnetic pad.
+Magnets will not interfere with grounding and may even help the electrons involved in grounding get distributed faster in the body.
+However, you would lose the grounding effect if you place the mat under the magnetic pad, direct contact with the skin is needed for the electrons to come into your body.

-Can you ground yourself using an Earthing floor mat while wearing socks?
+Can I ground myself using an Earthing floor mat while wearing socks?

 Yes.
-Feet naturally sweat and will hydrate socks, particularly thinner sock, thus facilitating the ability of the Earth’s energy to rise up into the body.
+Unless very cold, your feet naturally sweat and will hydrate socks, particularly thinner socks made of natural fibers such as cotton, thus facilitating the ability of the Earth’s energy to rise up into the body.
+Socks made of synthetic materials will most likely block the connection to the Earth.
+You can always check if you are grounded properly using a continuity tester such as this one.

 Earthing and health

-How does Earthing help you feel better and heal faster?
+How does Earthing help me feel better and heal faster?

 Pain, disease, and other disturbances are often caused by chronic inflammation.
 Such inflammation is, in turn, caused by positively charged molecules called free radicals.
 When you make direct contact with the Earth, either by being barefoot outside or using an Earthing product indoors, electrons from the Earth enter your body and reduce the free radicals and inflammation.
 At this point, the concept is theoretical, but supported by our research and feedback from thousands of people who use Earthing products.
 In any case, the effect of Earthing is significant because medical research has found that many of the chronic and debilitating diseases of our time have the same cause: chronic inflammation.
 Scientists now realize that pain and disease arise in our bodies where an inflammatory response has taken place, but the inflammation has not completely stopped after the healing process.
 A low level of chronic inflammation can continue for years, damaging normal tissues and wasting energy.
 The human immune system evolved over a long span of time during which we were in virtually constant skin contact with the Earth.
 In our modern society, humans no longer walk barefoot.
 We wear shoes that insulate us from the Earth’s energy.
 In recent decades the incidence of chronic diseases, allergies, auto-immune conditions, and insomnia has soared.
 One overlooked possibility for this alarming increase is that the immune system is functioning less efficiently as most humans today live ungrounded.